amrohendawi/expense-tracker-app/docs/improved_dissertation.md

 The application is developed using the Next.js framework, which provides a robust foundation for building full-stack web applications with React.
 This framework was chosen for its server-side rendering capabilities, built-in API routes, and excellent developer experience.
 The project utilizes a component-based architecture, separating concerns into reusable, maintainable units.

 For authentication, the application leverages Clerk, a modern authentication service that provides secure login flows, multi-factor authentication, and comprehensive user management.
 Clerk follows SOC 2 Type 2 compliance standards, ensuring robust security for user data.
-Data persistence is achieved through Prisma ORM connected to a PostgreSQL database hosted on Supabase, ensuring type safety and efficient database operations.
+Data persistence is achieved through direct SQL operations with PostgreSQL database hosted on Supabase, ensuring type safety and efficient database operations.

 The UI components are built using shadcn/ui, a collection of reusable components built on Tailwind CSS, ensuring a consistent, accessible, and responsive user interface across devices.
 Data visualization is implemented using the Recharts library, providing interactive and informative charts for expense analysis.